 Since 1981, L.H.
 Thomson has worked with some of the largest manufacturers in the world.
 Working with a diverse group of clients over a large period of time has positioned us to be an innovator in engineering and manufacturing.

 Our clients are very diverse and are often the leaders in their industry – their specifications are precise, their demands are high, and their parts are complex.
-After serving this level of client for over 30 years, L.H.
+After serving this level of client for 40 years, L.H.
 Thomson has become a leader in advanced manufacturing and engineering.

 Margaret C. Thomson, CEO

 Margaret was born and raised in the historic Soulard area of St. Louis, Missouri to a hard working, middle class family.
 After graduating high school in 1961, Margaret attended business school and began working at St. Louis University Hospital.
 Margaret continued her academic pursuits at St. Louis University, studying accounting and business.
 In 1964, Margaret met Loronzo H. Thomson while he was employed by McDonnell Aircraft – they would later marry in 1966.

 After moving to Georgia, Margaret began studying at the University of Georgia and worked as a Secretary in Purchasing at the Warner Robins Air Force Base, all while co-founding NEMCO with Loronzo.
 In 1981, after the sale of NEMCO to Boeing, Margaret and Loronzo founded L.H.
 Thomson Company, Inc. Margaret worked part-time at Thomson until 1984, at which time she began full-time work.
 Margaret has worked in every administrative area of Thomson – Accounting, Human Resources, Purchasing, Job Costing, and Training, and she was also involved in the various certification processes.
 She currently serves as CEO.

 Margaret and Loronzo have two children, Amy and Brian.